 Well.
 We are snowed in.
 We have no car because it has seriously broken down just before the storm.
 Most of Italy is under the snow so the replacement parts will not be arriving for a while.
 The rare phone call is of friends wanting to know if we are all right.
 The next shop is 8 km downhill on a windy road presently covered by ice and almost a foot of snow.
 We are not going anywhere.

 The term cappelletti, means little hats.
 In Umbria they are generally made for Christmas.
 I know families who make a few thousands of them and keep them in the freezer to enjoy during the winter months.
 They are better served in a chicken or capon stock.
 However, I am not opposed to a dressing of truffle shavings in olive oil or a good porcini sauce.

-In my quest of wheat free alternatives, I have made these cappelletti with organic kamut flour also named khorasan.
-The recipe works as well, if not a little easier, with regular flour.
+I have made these cappelletti with organic kamut flour also named khorasan which is an ancient wheat, rustic and delicious.
+The recipe works as well, if not a little easier, with the usual 00 flour.
 To choose the right type of flour, please make sure to read my flour tips here.

 To freeze, place them individually on floured plastic trays until hard, then transfer into sealed bags or tupperwares so you can scoop as many as you need.
 Boil in plenty stock or salted water for 3 min. slightly less if fresh.